abhi08-04/Competitive-Programming/README.md

 # Competitive-Programming
-Cantains Templates of Standard Algorithms and Data Structures
+Contains Templates of Standard Algorithms and Data Structures